raymcdermott/ok2cry/README.md

 ## OK, let's see how it works
 Here are two examples:
-- **client initiated**: a browser-based Single Page Application can give the server a key so that it, and only it, can read a message encrypted with the key and returned by the server.
+- **client initiated**: a browser-based Single Page Application can give the server a public key so that it, and only it, can read a message encrypted with the key and returned by the server.
 - **server initiated**: a server gives a public key so that it, and only it, can ever read a message encrypted with the key by the client.

 ### Client produces temporary key